zodac/folding-stats/README.md

 ## Configuration

 You can start by using `git clone` to copy the repository, then configuring the environment variables for your system.
 Copy the existing `.env.template` file and rename it to `.env`.
 Then open it up and read the instructions, filling in the variables.
-By default:
+Using the default values:

 - The competition runs from the 3rd of the month until the end of the month
 - Both the backend and frontend will run using HTTPS